 Films — Live-Action

-- And at the end of the movie, Erik Lensherr has adopted a red vest and helmet with black pants and cape, as his Evil Costume Switch to become Magneto.
+And at the end of the movie, Erik Lehnsherr has adopted a red vest and helmet with black pants and cape, as his Evil Costume Switch to become Magneto.

 - In The Matrix, the Machines and their pods emit red or sickly pink glows, and their physically metallic bodies (such as those of the sentinels) are very dark (though this could be due to the general poor lighting).
 Taken to an extreme in the The Animatrix short "Matriculated", where machines emit a warm, peaceful green glow when they turn good, and seem less dark.

 - The uniforms, flags, and other props used in Ian McKellen's excellent 1995 film adaptation of Richard III are like this, due to the film's use of parallels to Nazi Germany in its 1930s-era Setting Update.